 With the right connections, you can gain insights that help you make the right decisions.
 And having a healthy family life will also reduce stress and keep your mind clear for making sound trading decisions.

 When you start learning the ins and outs of financial markets, you'll quickly learn that cash isn't your safest bet.
 Using cash as an investment isn't the smartest thing to do.
 Why?
 Because every year, cash loses 2.7% of its value.

 So if you were to invest $100K, it would lose $225 value the following year.
-The biggest lesson you can learn here is that while money is predictable, it doesn’t do much for building or maintaining wealth.
+The biggest lesson you can learn here is that while cash is predictable, it doesn't do much for building or maintaining wealth.

 You hear all the time that investing in gold and silver is the key to future wealth.
 However, you'll find that inflation has caused gold to lose its value since 1981.
 It's also a very volatile market, which means it has extreme highs and lows that occur on a whim.

 Although there are some investors who will try to tell you otherwise, there's no such thing as a sure thing in the financial market.
 There's no telling if the prices of stocks like oil and gold will remain the same or plummet tremendously before you have time to sell.